 - English Teacher, IPKEA International Christian School

-Graduate schools to which Communication Arts Department graduates have been accepted
+Graduate schools to which Department of Communication, Journalism and Cinematic Arts graduates have been accepted

 - Gonzaga University

 - Princeton Theological Seminary